smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 • Nearly zero terpenes, harsh taste, no flavor

-Why Reclaim Collects on the Glass?
+Why Reclaim Collects on the Glass

 Where Does It Come From?

-Bongs collect resin from combusted flower.
+Bongs collect resin from combusted dry herb.

 Where It Builds Up